manny-reynoso/javaScript/README.md

 This will be where I store my fundamental understanding of javaScript :)

-Testing to see if push/commit is working.
+Testing to see if push/commit is working....